 - 1. Social worker has no apparent interest in client's worldview.
 Gives little or no attention to the parent / carer's perspective. - Asking only information-seeking questions (often with an ulterior motive) - Probing for factual information with no attempt to understand the parent / carer's perspective - 2.
 Social worker makes sporadic efforts to explore the parent / carer's perspective.
-Social workers' understanding may be inaccurate or may detract from the parent / carer's true meaning. - Social worker displays shallow attempts to understand the parent / carer - \circ $\,$ Social worker offers reflections, but they misinterpret what the parent / carer has said - 3.
+Social workers' understanding may be inaccurate or may detract from the parent / carer's true meaning. - o Social worker displays shallow attempts to understand the parent / carer - Social worker offers reflections, but they misinterpret what the parent / carer has said - 3.
 Social worker is actively trying to understand the parent / carer's perspective, with modest success - Social worker displays average empathy to parent / carer - Social worker may offer a few accurate reflections but may miss the parent / carer's point - Social worker tries to grasp the parent / carer's meaning throughout the session, but does so with only mild success - 4.
 Social worker shows evidence of accurate understanding of parent / carer's worldview.
-Understanding mostly limited to explicit content - Social worker makes active and repeated efforts to understand the parent / carer's point of view - o Understanding mostly limited to explicit content - \circ Social worker conveys interest in the parent / carer's perspective or situation - Social worker offers accurate reflections of what the parent / carer has said - Social worker effectively communicates understanding of the parent / carer's viewpoint - Social worker shows evidence of deep understanding of parent / carer's point of view, not just for what has been explicitly stated but what the parent / carer means and has not said - Social worker effectively communicates an understanding of the parent / carer beyond what the parent / carer says - \circ $\;$ Showing great interest in parent / carer's perspective or situation - $\circ~$ Attempting to "put self in parent / carer's shoes" - Often encouraging parent / carer to elaborate, beyond what is necessary to merely follow the story - Using many accurate complex reflections
+Understanding mostly limited to explicit content - Social worker makes active and repeated efforts to understand the parent / carer's point of view - Understanding mostly limited to explicit content - Social worker conveys interest in the parent / carer's perspective or situation - Social worker offers accurate reflections of what the parent / carer has said - Social worker effectively communicates understanding of the parent / carer's viewpoint - Social worker shows evidence of deep understanding of parent / carer's point of view, not just for what has been explicitly stated but what the parent / carer means and has not said - Social worker effectively communicates an understanding of the parent / carer beyond what the parent / carer says - Showing great interest in parent / carer's perspective or situation - Attempting to "put self in parent / carer's shoes" - Often encouraging parent / carer to elaborate, beyond what is necessary to merely follow the story - Using many accurate complex reflections

 Purposefulness (good authority)

+Low High

-Low High 1 2 3 4 5 There is no There is some The discussion The discussion The discussion clear aim to the sense of has an overall has a clear has a clear discussion and purpose, but sense of sense of sense of it is not obvious the discussion purpose. purpose, purpose, what the social has substantial However, this is evident negotiation and worker is trying chunks where imposed by the throughout, yet understood by to achieve the purpose is unclear or where the discussion is formulaic social worker without significant negotiation the social worker remains flexible in response to the parent / carer everyone involved.
+1 2 3 4 5

+There is no clear aim to the discussion and it is not obvious what the social worker is trying to achieve There is some sense of purpose, but the discussion has substantial chunks where the purpose is unclear or where the discussion is formulaic The discussion has an overall sense of purpose.
+However, this is imposed by the social worker without significant negotiation The discussion has a clear sense of purpose, evident throughout, yet the social worker remains flexible in response to the parent / carer The discussion has a clear sense of purpose, negotiation and understood by everyone involved.
 Social worker shows evidence of planning yet also flexibility in response to the parent / carer